mykle1/Hello-Lucy/README.md

 * Pi users put the Lucy.png files in the modules/MMM-EasyPix/pix folder

+* Put your own custom sound files in the modules/MMM-EasyPix/sounds folder and name them in the config.js

 * Original animated gif can be gotten here.
 It's 60+ MB. https://github.com/HackerHouseYT/AI-Smart-Mirror/blob/master/magic_mirror/aiclient/face.gif and place it in the modules/MMM-EasyPix/pix folder and change your config entry for